Cryptonomic/Conseil/README.md

 ` env SBT_OPTS="-Dconfig.file={path to custom config file}" sbt "runMain tech.cryptonomic.conseil.Conseil"`

+See 'Custom Configurations' section for information about custom config files.

-### Locally test with database [`Docker installation needed]
+### Locally test with a database container [`Docker installation needed`]

-The application expects to access a postgres database instance to run.
+The application expects to access a Postgres database instance to run.
+One can either run against a database installed on the local system or, as described here, against a containerized database instance.

 A `docker-compose.yml` file is included in the `root` directory that will launch a docker container with the database.
 You need to customize the credentials in the YAML file or in your custom configuration [see the following section]